saasmanual/website/src/content/moving-to-aws/index.md

 ## Deploying to production

-And this is where a lot of the magic happens: When I push a change to GitHub, on the `main` branch, CodePipeline, an AWS service which helps you automate deployments, picks up the change.
+And this is where a lot of the magic happens: When I push a change to GitHub, on the `main` branch, CodePipeline, an AWS service that helps you automate deployments, picks up the change.
 It triggers another service, CodeBuild to create what is called a `deployment artifact`.
 CodeBuild clones the repository, runs a few commands like `npm ci` and `npm run build`.
 CodeBuild then creates a ZIP, uploads the files which just were built to S3 so that CodePipeline can for instance deploy this artifact to a public S3 bucket.
 As the last step, CodePipeline does exactly do this, it deploys the artifact to S3.
 Now our latest version of SaaS Manual is live.

-I kept the flow deliberately high level, because it is important to first understand the concept of a pipeline and the different steps within.
+I kept the flow deliberately high level because it is important to first understand the concept of a pipeline and the different steps within.

 ![/assets/img/posts/moving-to-aws/codepipeline.png](/assets/img/posts/moving-to-aws/codepipeline.png)

-A pipeline is basically an orchestration software which you can "program".
+A pipeline is basically an orchestration software that you can "program".
 You can say things like: First, I'd like you to check out this repository.
 When this succeeds, please run a few tests.
 You also can tell it that a human needs to approve something.
 Then after everything succeeded, the pipeline instructs a deployment mechanism to deploy your code.
 To simplify it, a pipeline is a step by step instruction set of actions on an input producing some output at the end of the process.

 You might wonder, that's cool, but how do I set this up myself?
 This is where the AWS **C**loud **D**evelopment **K**it (CDK) comes into play.
 The CDK allows you to define infrastructure as code (IaC).
 This is an important piece of the puzzle!
 In the past, you would log into the AWS console, and press a bunch of buttons, setting up the right tools... hopefully.
 It would be impossible to recreate the same environment without huge pain.
 When your service grew, you might have moved to CloudFormation to write complicated JSON or YAML files.
 So that you at least would be able to check your YAML files into a repo and apply source control.
 This still is quite painful if you ask me.
 CDK to the rescue.
 Now you can do cool stuff like this: